syncfusion-content/maui-docs/MAUI/NavigationDrawer/Migration.md

 # Migrating from Xamarin SfNavigationDrawer to .NET MAUI SfNavigationDrawer

-To migrate easier from Xamarin SfNavigationDrawer to .NET MAUI SfNavigationDrawer, we kept most of the APIs from Xamarin SfNavigationDrawer in MAUI SfNavigationDrawer.
-However, to maintain the consistency of API naming in MAUI SfNavigationDrawer, we renamed some of the APIs.
-The APIs that have been changed in MAUI SfNavigationDrawer from Xamarin SfNavigationDrawer are detailed as follows.
+To migrate easier from Xamarin SfNavigationDrawer to .NET MAUI SfNavigationDrawer, keep most of the APIs from Xamarin SfNavigationDrawer in MAUI SfNavigationDrawer.
+However, to maintain the consistency of API naming in MAUI SfNavigationDrawer, rename some of the APIs.
+The APIs changed in MAUI SfNavigationDrawer from Xamarin SfNavigationDrawer are detailed as follows.

 ## Namespaces